s-zeidi/Heart-Murmur-Detection-Audio-Pattern-project-/README.md

 - **ResNet34** performed well in the patient-dependent setting.
 - LSTM underperformed compared to CNN-based models.

+### 📦 Libraries Used

+The following Python libraries were used in this project:

+- `torch` – for deep learning model training and inference
+- `torchvision` – for ResNet-based architectures
+- `numpy`, `pandas` – for data manipulation and loading
+- `matplotlib`, `seaborn` – for visualizing training progress, evaluation metrics, and spectrograms
+- `scikit-learn` – for computing precision, recall, F1-score, and confusion matrix
+- `librosa` – for audio preprocessing and **Mel spectrogram extraction**
+- `tqdm` – for tracking training progress
+- `os`, `glob`, `argparse` – for file system operations and CLI support
+- `warnings` – for suppressing unnecessary output

 ## How to Use
 You can run the **entire pipeline** with:
 ```bash